How Home Equity Loans Work: Pros and Cons

 Borrow against the equity in your home—but be careful

 Home equity loans allow you to borrow against your home’s value over the amount of any mortgages against the property.
 They can provide access to large amounts of money and can be a little easier to qualify for than other types of loans because you are using your home as security.

 A home equity loan is a type of second mortgage.
 Your first mortgage is the one you used to purchase the property, but you can use additional loans to borrow against the home if you've built up enough equity.
 Using your home to guarantee a loan comes with some risks, however.

 How a Home Equity Loan Works

 You can use one of two options when you borrow with a home equity loan.

-Get might also get approved for a home equity line of credit (HELOC) for a maximum amount available and only borrow what you need from that amount.
+You might also be approved for a home equity line of credit (HELOC) for a maximum amount available and only borrow what you need from that amount.
 This option allows you to borrow multiple times after you get approved.
-You can make smaller payments in the early years, but at some point, you must start making fully amortizing payments that will eliminate the loan.
+You can make smaller payments in the early years, but at some point you must start making fully amortizing payments that will eliminate the loan.

 The HELOC is the most flexible option because you always have control over your loan balance—and, by extension, your interest costs.
 You pay interest only on the amount that you actually use from your pool of available money.